Pattern-Projects/volunteer-fsf-project/README.md

     - `pip3 install -r requirements.txt`
 - Next in a terminal inside the project type:
     - `coverage run --source=. manage.py test`
-- When the tests are complete you will be provided a report on the pass rate of the program methods.
-This should be 100%.
+- When the tests are complete you can generate a report on the pass rate of the program methods.
+    - `coverage report`
 - To view an interactive HTML display of the coverage of code tested run this in the terminal:
     - `coverage html`
 - When the command completes open the report in a web browser: